 Nominating for CGEN is an online process.
 Nominations must be made by a registered Department of Education state school teacher with one teacher from each school allocated as the coordinating teacher during the nomination process.

-CGEN program guidelines (PDF, 3.5MB) outline the nomination process and specific information about individual categories and their timelines.
+nomination guidelines (PDF, 3.9MB) outline the nomination process and specific information about individual categories and their timelines.

 A student expression of interest form is provided to assist with the collection of student nomination details.
 Students are encouraged to complete the form and provide it to their coordinating teacher.

-Friday 11 December 2020—nominations close for current students for all categories except instrumental.
+- Friday 10 December 2021 – Nominations close for current students for all categories except instrumental.
 Audition footage/support material is also required on this date.

-Friday 5 February 2021—nominations close for students entering Year 7 or students at a new school in 2021, except instrumental categories.
+- Friday 4 February 2022 – Nominations close for students entering Year 7 or students at a new school in 2022, except instrumental categories.
 Audition footage/support material is also required on this date.

-Friday 19 February 2021—nominations close for instrumental categories.
+- Friday 18 February 2022 – Nominations close for instrumental categories.
 Audition footage is also required on this date.